research

 Increasing agricultural productivity is a gradual process with significant time lags between research and development (R&D) investment and the resulting gains.
 We estimate the response of US agricultural Total Factor Productivity to both R&D investment and weather and quantify the public R&D spending required to offset the emerging impacts of climate change.
 We find that offsetting the climate-induced productivity slowdown by 2050 will require R&D spending over 2021 to 2050 to grow at 5.2 to 7.8% per year under a fixed spending growth scenario or by an additional $2.2 to $3.8B per year under a fixed supplement spending scenario (in addition to the current spending of ~$5B per year).
 This amounts to an additional $208 to $434B or $65 to $113B over the period, respectively, and would be comparable in ambition to the public R&D spending growth that followed the two World Wars.

-Steven W. Wilcox, David R. Just and Ariel Ortiz-Bobea
+Steven W. Wilcox, David R. Just, Ariel Ortiz-Bobea

 Land Economics